chris-fox/scripts-tools/Deploy Solutions/README.md

 ###How to add your own maps/apps to the tool###

 This tool is only designed to work on solutions that are entirely hosted, ie the services, maps and apps are all hosted by the portal.
-The tool by default looks for maps and apps in the state & local try it live org, http://statelocaltryit.maps.arcgis.com/ that contain specific tags.
+The tool by default looks for maps and apps in the [state & local try it live org](http://statelocaltryit.maps.arcgis.com/) that contain specific tags.

 To modify which org to search for items with the specified tags, change the value of the PORTAL_ID variable in the [_solution_helpers.py](https://github.com/chris-fox/scripts-tools/blob/master/Deploy%20Solutions/scripts/_solution_helpers.py) file to the ID of the organization that contains the items.